Geta/geta-oembed/README.md

 Requires using .NET 5.0 or higher

-- `dotnet add package Geta.OEmbed`
+- `dotnet add package Geta.OEmbed.Client`

 In Startup.cs